 Set just back from the salty, refreshing rollers of the Mediterranean, little Suvereto reigns as one of Tuscany’s most beautiful towns.

 Rugged stone buildings dominate the town centre and there’s an early-Renaissance castle that is now covered in creeping vines and spotted with lichen above the slim alleyways of the old town below.
-Amidst it all runs bubbling Via Matteoti, threaded with slow food gourmet joints, cellar doors and fascinating porticos from beginning to end.
+Amongst it all runs bubbling Via Matteotti, threaded with slow food gourmet joints, cellar doors and fascinating porticos from beginning to end.

 Sleepy Barga is in the Garfagnana region and is close to the more well-known town of Lucca.
 Barga is like a rabbit-warren of very narrow cobbled streets, tiny squares and steep staircases.

 The town’s Duomo in the centre is ancient and beautiful.
 So beautiful in fact that it helped the town be awarded the prestigious Orange Flag by the Italian Touring Club.
 Rustic beauty flows through the close-knit streets and piazzas, while a curious Scottish character is also palpable in the fish and chip Sagra festivities, and the red phone boxes peppering the corners!